jneless/emqx-docs/en_US/configuration/configuration.md

 In `data/configs` directory, the `cluster.hocon` file contains configuration items for the entire cluster.
 Configuration changes made from Dashboard, REST API, and CLI will be persisted to this file.

-If a certain cluster node is restarted or some new nodes are added, the node will automatically copy and apply the configuration file from other nodes within the cluster, therefore it is not recommended to configure it manually.
+If a node in the cluster is restarted or if new nodes are added, the node will automatically copy and apply the `cluster.hocon` file from another node in the cluster.
+For this reason, it is not recommended to modify the file manually.

-The configs in thie file are overlayed on the configs from `base.hocon`.
-For override rules, see [Config override rules](#config-override-rules).
+Configurations in this file are applied on top of those in the `base.hocon` file.
+For details on the configuration override hierarchy, see [Config Override Rules](#config-override-rules).

-Since version 5.1, when cluster configuration changes, EMQX backups the `cluster.hocon` file before overwriting it.
-The backup files are suffixed with a timestamp of the node's local time.
-At most 10 backup files can be kept.
+Since EMQX version 5.1, any changes to the cluster configuration will trigger a backup of the `cluster.hocon` file before it is overwritten.
+These backups are timestamped with the node's local time, and up to 10 backup files can be retained.

 ## Immutable Configuration File

-For historical reasons, `emqx.conf` remains as the main configuration file for immediate parts of the system, such as `node`, and `cluster`.

-It has higher priority than `base.hocon` and `cluster.hocon`, and lower priority than environment variables.
+For backward compatibility, the `emqx.conf` file remains the primary configuration file for critical system settings, including `node` and `cluster` configurations.
+This file has a higher priority than both `base.hocon` and `cluster.hocon`, but a lower priority than environment variables.

-See [Config override rules](#config-override-rules) for more details.
+For more details on configuration overrides, refer to the [Config Override Rules](#config-override-rules) section.

 ## Configuration Paths

-If we consider the whole EMQX config as a tree, to reference a primitive value, we can use dot-separated names from string for the path from the tree root (always a Struct) down to the primitive values at tree-leaves.

-Each segment of the dotted string is a Struct filed name or Map key.
-For Array elements, 1-based index is used.
+In EMQX, configuration values can be referenced using dot-separated paths, similar to a tree structure.
+Starting from the root (always a Struct), each segment in the path refers to a field name or a Map key.
+For array elements, a 1-based index is used.

-Below are some examples:
+Here are some examples of configuration paths:

 ```bash
 node.name = "emqx.127.0.0.1"